gfranko/jquery.selectBoxIt.js/CONTRIBUTING.md

 1. Install Node.js.
 Luckily the [Node web site](http://nodejs.org) makes this fairly straightforward, with installers for the major platforms.

+2. Install Grunt as detailed on the [Grunt 'getting started' page]:

+          npm install -g grunt-cli
-2. Perform the core dependency installations by navigating to the root of your SelectBoxIt source tree and typing the following on the command line:
+3. Perform the core dependency installations by navigating to the root of your SelectBoxIt source tree and typing the following on the command line:

           npm install
 **Note:** If you are on Windows, remember you need to run the grunt command using `grunt.cmd`.

-3. Install PhantomJS from its [home page](http://phantomjs.org).
+4. Install PhantomJS from its [home page](http://phantomjs.org).
 This means downloading the appropriate file, uncompressing it, and then copying the `phantomjs` file to a location in your path.
 On MacOSX, this looks _something_ like the following after downloading: